 This is a great starter cookbook for those learning their way around the kitchen.
 The cookbook is 160 pages and well-organized.
-The recipes are all kid-friendly like Cheesy Roll-Ups Pigs in a Blanket, sloppy joe sliders, chocolate chip cookies and quesadillas There’s more “grown-up” food with clever touches like Meat-Loaf Mugs, even ethnic foods like Mexican posole soup and Healthier options like frushi (fruit sushi).
+The recipes are all kid-friendly, like Cheesy Roll-Ups Pigs in a Blanket, sloppy joe sliders, chocolate chip cookies, and quesadillas.
+There’s more “grown-up” food with clever touches like Meat-Loaf Mugs, even ethnic foods like Mexican posole soup and Healthier options like frushi (fruit sushi).

 I love that the recipes have, at most, ten ingredients-most have fewer making it easy for Mom on shopping lists and organization.
-The instructions are concise, simple and easy to follow.
+The instructions are concise, simple, and easy to follow.
 Unlike my more “grown-up” cookbooks, this book offers a full-color photograph with every recipe–something my children absolutely think rocks the book.
 It also inspires them to present their food and enjoy it before it even reaches their mouths.

 I love that the book is hardback with a hidden spiral ring binding, allowing the pages to rest flat for easy reference as the children navigate the kitchen and prepare the dish.

-This book belongs in every kitchen where children are–whether it is used by the children or just by mom for younger children, these dishes are sure to be asked for again and again by children.
+This book belongs in every kitchen where children are–whether it is used by the children or just by a mom for younger children, these dishes are sure to be asked for again and again by children.
 Young chefs will be proud of their creations and Mom will be proud they require minimal supervision.

-Julee is a quirky, dorky, North Carolina Transplant with an appetite to taste the world, meets its desserts and blog about them.
-When she’s not behind the computer you can find her playing with her family, reading a good book, being a Bon Jovi fangirl and celebrating the little things.
+Julee is a quirky, dorky, North Carolina Transplant with an appetite to taste the world, meets its desserts, and blog about them.
+When she’s not behind the computer, you can find her playing with her family, reading a good book, being a Bon Jovi fangirl, and celebrating the little things.